mafreud/gallery_saver_plus/README.md

-# Gallery Saver Plusfor Flutter
+# Gallery Saver Plus for Flutter

 Saves images and videos from network or temporary file to external storage.
 Both images and videos will be visible in Android Gallery and iOS Photos.